Tochukz/Pulumi/README.md

 ```

 __Install Language Runtime__
-Install you the runtime for your chosen language.
+Install the runtime for your chosen language.
 Supported languages includes TypeScript, JavaScript, Python, Go, C#, Java and YAML.

 __Configure Pulumi to access your AWS account__